spamegg1/reviews/README.md

 If you are not convinced, I can give you a testimonial: I used the fundamental skills and patterns I learned here in my Functional Programming in Scala specialization and Final Project (scroll down).

 Also check out my [Fullstack Open review](#fsopen) below.
 Modern JavaScript is full of functional programming all over.
+Especially in [state management](https://fullstackopen.com/en/part6/flux_architecture_and_redux#pure-functions-immutable) of complex web applications.
 Apparently JS was [inspired by Scheme!](https://www.youtube.com/watch?v=Rj49rmc01Hs) (which is Racket, which is the language used here.)

 One more thing to convince you: [Clojure](https://clojure.org/), a Lisp-like programming language that looks exactly like the languages in these courses, was listed as one of the highest paying software jobs of 2019 in a [StackOverFlow survey](https://insights.stackoverflow.com/survey/2019#top-paying-technologies).
 You hated recursion and immutability huh?
 Turns out that stuff is super valuable in parallel programming of big data analytics!